Steamboat Willie: Other use by Disney

 In 1993, to coincide with the opening of Mickey's Toontown in Disneyland, a shortened cover of the cartoon's music was arranged to be featured in the land's background ambiance.

 In 2007, a Steamboat Willie clip of Mickey whistling started being used in the production logo of Walt Disney Animation Studios.

-In 2019, Lego released an official Steamboat Willie set to commemorate the 90th anniversary of Mickey Mouse.
+In 2019, Lego Ideas released an official Steamboat Willie set to commemorate the 90th anniversary of Mickey Mouse.

 The whistle in the film has been used to make sound, and the ship's wheel is a prop, in the Mickey & Minnie's Runaway Railway attraction, which opened at Disneyland in January 2023.

 Works based on Steamboat Willie

 Following the cartoon entering the public domain, several unofficial media were announced, including survival horror game Infestation: Origins.

 Several film adaptations were announced.
 The Mouse Trap (2024) is a slasher film where a mass murderer in a Mickey Mouse mask hunts down a group of teenagers inside an amusement arcade, and Screamboat (2025) is a comedy horror film where Mickey Mouse turns into a mutated creature that starts a murderous rampage on a ferry.
 Screamboat was directed by Steven LaMorte, who previously worked on the 2022 Grinch slasher film The Mean One.

 Media compared both films to Winnie-the-Pooh: Blood and Honey which was enabled by Winnie-the-Pooh entering the public domain the previous year.

-After Disney declined to acknowledge whether the company would pursue litigation regarding a planned advertisement by law firm Morgan & Morgan based on the film, the law firm sued Disney on September 2025 in the US Florida Middle District Court Two months later, Morgan & Morgan dropped their lawsuit.
+After Disney declined to acknowledge whether the company would pursue litigation regarding a planned advertisement by law firm Morgan & Morgan based on the film, the law firm sued Disney in September 2025 in the US Florida Middle District Court.
+Two months later, Morgan & Morgan dropped their lawsuit.